radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 >[!warning]
 >One purpose of having a data source defining the connection is to isolate the connection string from the metadata files (.dvx and .orx).
 It is strongly recommended that you use generic data source names that can remain (be relevant) as you migrate from a development to production environment where you only need to change the connection information.

 Data sources can be edited from the Main Control Panel or from the command line using the vdsconfig utility.
 Using the Main Control Panel is described below.
-For information on using the vdsconfig utility, please see the RadiantOne Command Line Configuration Guide.
+For information on using the vdsconfig utility, please see the [Radiantone Command Line Configuration Guide](/documentation/command-line-configuration-guide/01-introduction).

 **Main Control Panel**